pereorga/pccd/README.md

 # Paremiologia catalana comparada digital (PCCD)

 This is the source code of [Paremiologia catalana comparada digital](https://pccd.dites.cat/) website.
 The PCCD database and media files are covered by different terms and are not distributed with this repository.
-If you plan to contribute to the project, please contact us first (this GitHub repository is not used for development).

 ## Installation